samuelvinay91/autospectra-mcp-server/README.md

 │   └── e2e/             # End-to-end tests
 ```

-## Integration with Claude
+## Integration with AI Agents

+AutoSpectra seamlessly integrates with any AI agent supporting the MCP protocol:

+1. **Universal Compatibility**: Works with Claude, ChatGPT, Gemini, Perplexity, and more
-AutoSpectra integrates with Claude's Computer Use capabilities, allowing you to:
+2. **Advanced Capabilities**: Access specialized features like Claude's Computer Use

-1. Access Claude's virtual computer environment
-2. Perform browser automation and testing through Claude
-3. Combine local and cloud-based automation
+3. **Flexible Workflows**: Combine local and cloud-based automation

-See the [Computer Use Guide](docs/guides/computer-use/COMPUTER_USE.md) for more information.
+See the [AI Integration Guide](docs/guides/computer-use/COMPUTER_USE.md) for more information.

-## Integration with Cline

-AutoSpectra can be used alongside Cline's browser_action tools:

-1. Use Cline for exploratory testing and visual debugging
-2. Use AutoSpectra for programmatic testing with selectors
-3. Create powerful workflows combining both approaches
+## Platform Integrations

+AutoSpectra works with various AI platforms and development environments:

+1. **Claude Desktop/Cloud**: Enhanced automation with Computer Use capabilities
+2. **VS Code Extensions**: Seamless integration with development workflows
+3. **ChatGPT & OpenAI**: Full support for GPT-based assistants
+4. **Gemini & Other Models**: Compatible with all major AI platforms

-See the [Cline Integration Guide](docs/guides/browser/CLINE_BROWSER_INTEGRATION.md) for more information.
+See the [Platform Integration Guide](docs/guides/browser/CLINE_BROWSER_INTEGRATION.md) for more information.

 ## Docker Support